JuliaParallel/MPI.jl/docs/src/knownissues.md

 2. Launching julia with the  `--compiled-modules=no` option.
 This can result in much longer package load times.

+## Open MPI

+### Segmentation fault

+When attempting to use a system-provided Open MPI implementation, you may encounter a segmentation fault.
+This can be fixed by setting the environment variable `ZES_ENABLE_SYSMAN=1`.
+See [Open MPI issue #10142](https://github.com/open-mpi/ompi/issues/10142).

 ## UCX

 [UCX](https://www.openucx.org/) is a communication framework used by several MPI implementations.